RFK Jr., Folk Magic, and the Coon Dong Bone: A Love Charm Misunderstood

 Recent coverage of Robert F. Kennedy Jr. reported that he allegedly described cutting off a dead raccoon’s penis so that he could “study” it.
 The modern reaction has been predictable: confusion, snickering, and disgust.
 Yet to students of roadside America, this is less scandal than a familiar triangle of roadkill, romance, and American folkways.

-In parts of Appalachia, the rural South, and within traditions adjacent to Hoodoo and folk-conjure practice, the raccoon baculum — commonly known as the coon dong bone — has long been carried as a charm of luck, attraction, virility, persuasive power, and romantic success.
+In parts of Appalachia, the rural South, and within traditions adjacent to Hoodoo and folk-conjure practice, the raccoon baculum — commonly known as the “coon dong bone” — has long been carried as a charm of luck, attraction, virility, persuasive power, and romantic success.
+For this reason, it is also called the “love bone” or “Spanish bone.”

-American journalism has a recurring habit of discovering vernacular objects only after they pass through the hands of politicians, celebrities, or judges, then treating them as isolated curiosities rather than pieces of living tradition.
+American journalism has a recurring habit of discovering vernacular objects only after they pass through the hands of politicians or celebrities, then treating them as isolated curiosities rather than pieces of living tradition.
 Mojo bags become oddities.
 Rootwork becomes superstition.
 Talismans become punchlines.

 Our own specimen from the House collection (pictured here) bears the elegant look common to talismans that have survived mockery, fashion, and time.
-It asks nothing of the viewer except curiosity.
+It asks nothing of the viewer but curiosity.

 Baculum, or coon dong bone, displayed against Audubon Animals Plate 61, Raccoon; House of Good Fortune Collection